-Google Meet: Best for G Suite & Google Workspace Users
+Google Meet: Best for Google Workspace (Formerly G Suite) Users

-If your teams already use G Suite or the more recently re-branded Google Workspace for collaboration, then Google Meet is a natural fit.
-It integrates with all Google services to participate in a video meeting while sending text or files to others.
+If your teams already use Google Workspace, which was previously called G Suite for collaboration, then Google Meet is a natural fit.
+It integrates with all Google services, allowing you to participate in a video meeting while also giving you the option of sending text or files to others.
 Google Meet software is free to use.
-However, it also comes with your G Suite subscription, or you can purchase an individual Google Workspace Essentials plan for $8 per active user, per month.
+However, it also comes with your G Workspace subscription, or you can purchase an individual Google Workspace Starter plan for $6 per active user, per month.

 Google Meet is similar to Microsoft Teams in that it provides video and voice calling.
 However, you don’t need a Microsoft 365 subscription to use it.
 Google Meet allows seamless video calling and use of the entire Google Workspace Suite for collaboration and file sharing.